Phone sex: Operation

 Originally phone sex services consisted of a managed network of dispatchers (live or automated) and erotic performers.
 Performers would come to a studio where they received a cubicle, coaching, and cash incentives to keep callers on the line longer.
 This is the world portrayed in Spike Lee's movie about phone sex, Girl 6.
 At that time independent phone sex was more dangerous, as Lee's movie portrays.

 With the progress of technology it became more practical, convenient, and economical for providers to work out of their homes.
-Human dispatchers — female, except for gay male phone sex — answered the advertised phone numbers, processed payment via credit card, chose who of the available performers in the dispatcher's judgment best matched the clients' fantasy (grandma, black girl, college girl, etc.), and connected the client with the provider.
+Human dispatchers answered the advertised phone numbers, processed payment via credit card, decided which of the available performers best matched the clients' fantasy, and connected the client with the provider.
 The caller could not see the performer's number.
 Either could hang up, though some services put economic pressure on providers not to do so.